aroceu/aroceu.github.io/wiki/mysites.md

 I don't bother indicating different versions of an album unless it's a re-release (i.e. Taylor's versions.)

+For some playlists, there are songs that I got into December of the previous year but would attribute more as a following year song, while for other yearly playlists I would add December songs to its respective yearly playlist.
+This is mostly based on vibes and what I want to put where.
+Plus, I can always make modifications in the future.
+Tl;dr I don't have real rules for this, just what I feel is most suitable in the moment (and may modify if I change my mind later.)

 ### gifts

 The only real rule here is that fic art only appears here if it organically fits into either one of the main art categories, as a commission or as a personal gift (from a friend or for an exchange.)
 This is to avoid excessive cross-posting from my fic site.